 She inquired about boosting the town's recycling rate, which stands at about 15 percent based on the amount of material residents leave at bins outside the town garage.

 Peter Gaskill, Triple T general manager, said instituting curbside recycling pickup might reasonably be expected to boost Vernon's recycling rate into the 25 percent to 35 percent range.
-That could save money on the disposal end, since there is a $100-per-ton landfill tipping fee imposed on trash.

 But Gaskill acknowledged that the town's costs actually would rise with curbside recycling pickup.